-A pair of walking gaiters over the bottom of your trousers and boots help you avoid getting water or dirt in the top of your boots.
+A pair of walking gaiters over the bottom of your trousers and boots will help you avoid getting water or dirt in the top of your boots.

 A pair of walking poles will help your balance and will take some of the pressure off your joints on steep hills.

 The last thing you want when hiking in a new area is to get lost!
 Phone signals aren’t always reliable so a good old-fashioned map is very useful when technology fails.

 Being prepared can’t hurt, but in rough terrains lots of things can.
 Plasters, antiseptic wipes, blister treatment, pain-relief medication are all useful to keep on you.

 Visibility can deteriorate suddenly on the hillside, or wherever you trek, so take a head torch or flashlight just in case!

 Pack a picnic if you plan to be out most of the day, as well as snacks like Kendal Mint Cake, or other sugary sweets to keep your energy levels up.
 Plenty of water is also recommended to stay hydrated.